henatan99/enumerators/README.md

 - This method accepts a block and iterates through each element and do the block operation to each element

 ### my_each_with_index
-- This method varies from the 'my_each' method in that it takes the index of the list or array elements as block argument in addition to the element value
+- This method varies from the 'my_each' method in that it takes the index of the list or array elements as a block argument in addition to the element value

 ### my_selct
-- This method iterates through an array or list and selects those elements which statisfies the given block condition and outputs a new array
+- This method iterates through an array or list and selects those elements which satisfies the given block condition and output a new array

 ### my_all?
-- This method iterates through all the elements of a list or an array and checks if all satisfy teh given condition.
-If all statisfies teh given condition it returns true else when it finds an element which doesn't satisfy, it returns false.
+- This method iterates through all the elements of a list or an array and checks if all satisfy the given condition.
+If all satisfy the given condition it returns true else when it finds an element that doesn't satisfy, it returns false.

 ### my_any?
-- This method iterates through all the elements of a list or an array and checks until it finds one element whcich satisfies the given condition.
-If it gets one element that satisfies it returns true, otherwise it returns flase.
+- This method iterates through all the elements of a list or an array and checks until it finds one element which satisfies the given condition.
+If it gets one element that satisfies it returns true, otherwise it returns false.

 ### my_none?
 - This method iterates through all the elements of a list or an array and checks until it finds one element which satisfies the given condition.
 If it gets one element that satisfies it returns false, otherwise it returns true.

 ### my_count
 - This method iterates through all the elements of a list and counts when an element satisfies the given condition.
 If the element does not satisfy the given condition, it skips to the next element.
-It retuerns teh final count value.
+It returns the final count value.

 ### my_map
-- This method iterates through all the elements of a list and does the block operation to every element, stores the value into new array and returns the new array.
+- This method iterates through all the elements of a list and does the block operation to every element, stores the value into a new array, and returns the new array.

 ### my_inject
-- This method iterates through all the elements of a list, accepts the yield value and the element value as arguments and returns the final yield value.
+- This method iterates through all the elements of a list, accepts the yield value and the element value as arguments, and returns the final yield value.

 ## Built With